ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

      -inputdata "filepath"    Writes out a list containing pathnames for required input datasets in

                                  file specified.
-     -irrig "value"           If .true. turn irrigation on with namelist logical irrigate (for +|version| physics) (requires crop to be on in the clm configuration) Seek surface datasets with irrigation turned on.  (for CLM4.0 physics)
+     -irrig "value"           If .true. turn irrigation on with namelist logical irrigate (for |version| physics) (requires crop to be on in the clm configuration) Seek surface datasets with irrigation turned on.  (for CLM4.0 physics)
                               Default: .false.